-Although highly contagious, syphilis symptoms are spread through oral, vaginal and anal sex or close body contact, including prolonged kissing.
+Syphilis is highly contagious and spreads through oral, vaginal and anal sex or close body contact, including prolonged kissing.
 The majority of those infected with syphilis are unaware, passing it along to partners.
-Pregnant women diagnosed with syphilis symptoms can pass the disease to their baby.
+Pregnant women diagnosed with syphilis can pass the disease to their baby.

 What are syphilis symptoms?

 Syphilis symptoms vary based on the stage of the infection.

 - You may notice a sore in the location where the syphilis entered your body.
 There may be one sore or many.
 These are usually firm, round, and painless, which can make them difficult to detect.
 The sore will last from 3-6 weeks and will heal whether or not you receive treatment.
 If you do not receive treatment, then the infection will progress to the secondary stage.

 - The secondary stage usually starts with skin rashes on your hands or the soles of your feet, or with lesions in your mouth, vagina, or anus.
 Other symptoms include fever, swollen lymph glands, sore throat, patchy hair loss, headaches, weight loss, muscle aches, and fatigue.